 Another audience member spoke up, “if psychic attacks are out then what can be done?”

-Thomas turned the podium over to a lanky, long-haired, scruffy looking man of indeterminate age.
+Vincent turned the podium over to a lanky, long-haired, scruffy looking man of indeterminate age.
 Janet and Andrea exchanged doubtful looks.
-Even in the dimness of the room, they could see he had the look of a stoner who was still a little baked.
+Even in the dimness of the room, they could see he had the look of a stoner who was still half baked.
 The man stayed slouched in his seat with both hands folded over his stomach.
-He merely nodded to Thomas and swiveled in his seat, near the head of the table, to face the rest of the room.
+He merely nodded to Vincent and swiveled in his seat, near the head of the table, to face the rest of the room.

 “Can everybody hear me?
 Cool.
 I’m Sage.
 I have been tasked with giving you all a quick overview of the various entities which you will likely come up against in your encounter with Charles.
 Jagathy here tells me that you all have already had a run-in with shadow people.
 Let me see if I can break it down for you.
 Most scientists believe that there are multiple planes of existence.
 There are very thin uh…boundaries, for lack of a better word, between these planes of existence.
 As such, it is possible to open portals which enable one to jump from one plane into another, often manifesting on these other planes as shadows.
 Now some shadows beings differ from the ones you encountered because they are mere energy imprints of individuals who died as the result of some traumatic event and for one reason or another have not departed from this plane.
 Like an echo, they engage in repetitive behaviors and are not conscious of their surroundings.
 These would be the ghosts that people often see in old houses and abandoned buildings.
 What we’re talking about in this situation is a supernatural entity or the essence of someone engaging in astral projection.
 There are also spirits that can possess the living.
 Seeing as how Charles is a practitioner of Egyptian magic, he is probably using akhs which are spirits allowed unrestrained travel in this plane and akhu who appear as ghosts or shadows.
 Any questions?
 None?
 I know this is a lot to absorb so, if you wanna chew on this for a bit and have a little pow wow with me later on that’s fine.
 I’m a night owl so just stop by my digs as late as you want.
 Um, be forewarned, if you plan on stopping by during the day then it’s best to wait ’till after lunch.
 I’m not even conscious before noon.
 That’s all she wrote for me so, I’m gonna hand this presentation off to Rob.”